Where Do Fruit Flies Come From?

 One example is this trap.
 It lasts for up to 180 days and it costs less than your Sunday brunch with friends.
 Convenient, right?

-Published by Carla Cometto on 10 September 2017
+Published by Carla Cometto on 10 Settembre 2017